ostera/ostera.github.io/_posts/_2015-09-22-fear-not-the-plateau.md

 be brave.

 If I have to be completely honest, I think you can never really get out of Plato’s cave.
-Just as when you get out of the cave, you find yourself inside another one.
+Just as when you get out of the cave, you find yourself trapped within the next one.

 Think caves inside of caves.

 A bigger one, where there's more light, with perhaps more room, filled with new, different ghosts and phallacies and realities and dreams.

-> In reality, if the whole mass of the universe is made of quarks, what is the difference between solid rock and the skies?
-I’d say none but it'd kill the poetry in Plato’s allegory.
+> In reality, if the whole mass of the universe is composed by quarks, what is the difference between solid rock and the skies other than it's internal organization?
+It really threatens the poetry in Plato's allegory.

 Hence my blindness – A small town kid with a passion for building things got out of his cave.
 A cave of routine and dogma, where you graduate from high school